Thomas & Friends: Hero of the Rails: Plot

 Spencer returns to Sodor to help the Duke and Duchess of Boxford with the construction of their new summer house.
-After Spencer becomes a nuisance to all of the other engines by teasing and bossing them around, Thomas the Tank Engine accepts Spencer's challenge to a contest of strength, taking heavy cargo around the island.
+After Spencer becomes a nuisance to all of the other engines by teasing and bossing them around, Thomas accepts Spencer's challenge to a contest of strength, taking heavy cargo around the island.
 Thomas' brakes fail after climbing a tall hill, and he runs out of control through an overgrown, abandoned line.
 There, Thomas finds an old abandoned Japanese D51 Class tender engine named Hiro, said to be one of Sodor's first engines.
-Hiro does not want Sir Topham Hatt to find out about him, fearing he will be scrapped, so Thomas promises to keep his secret and work to make Hiro "Master of the Railway" once again.
+Hiro does not want Sir Topham Hatt to find out about him, fearing he will be scrapped, so Thomas promises to keep his secret and work to make Hiro the "Master of the Railway" once again.
 Later, he's taken to the Sodor Steamworks for repairs, where he finds old parts for Hiro.
 He takes them with permission from Victor, the engine who works at the Steamworks, only to later discover that Hiro's hiding place is dangerously close to the Duke and Duchess's new summer house.
 Thomas concludes that he must be careful when visiting Hiro; Spencer could find out about him and tell Sir Topham Hatt.

-The following day, Thomas tells Percy about Hiro and asks him to do his own job while he helps Hiro.
+The following day, Thomas tells Percy about Hiro and asks him to do his own job while he looks after Hiro.
 Percy misplaces his own mail trucks and breaks down while doing Thomas' job, so Thomas brings him to the Steamworks.
 Sir Topham Hatt finds out about this and scolds Thomas by forcing him to do Percy's work.
 With nobody else to ask for help, Thomas and Percy tell the rest of their friends—Gordon, James, Edward, Henry, Toby, and Emily—about Hiro.
 They all work together in bringing Hiro new parts, distracting Spencer, and keeping the operation secret from Sir Topham Hatt while Thomas and Percy try to find the missing mail trucks.
 Hiro makes friends with all of the engines but gradually grows homesick.
-On the day that the last necessary part for Hiro is to be delivered, Spencer discovers Percy's mail trucks, only to be cornered by Thomas, James and Toby.
+On the day that Hiro's final part (his water injector) is to be delivered, Spencer discovers Percy's mail trucks, only to be cornered by Thomas, James and Toby.
 Sir Topham Hatt accuses Spencer of stealing the trucks and demands he return them to Percy.